volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 }
 ```

-Although these are also possible solutions, they are not recommended ones.
+These are also possible but not recommended solutions.

-Let's find out why in the next chapter.
+In the next chapter let's find out why.

 ## Creating new functions every render

-Binding function to the context means creating a new one.
+To bind a function to the context means to create a new one.

-If the function is bound in the **constructor**, then only one function will be created.
+If the function is bound in the **constructor**, then only one function is created.

-If the function is bound in the **render**, then a new function is created every render.
+If the function is bound in the **render**, then a new function is created each time the render is executed.

-In the case of 1000 renders you will end up with 1000 unnecessary functions being created.
+In case of 1000 renders you will end up creating 1000 unnecessary functions.

-The same rules apply for arrow function callbacks, they create a new function every render, therefore lead to poorer performance.
+The same rules apply to arrow function callbacks, they create a new function on every render and therefore lead to a worse performance.

-To sum up, this approach should be avoided:
+In summary, this approach should be avoided:

 ```jsx
 // Do not do that!